-Your responsibilities as the designer include developing drawings that adhere to the ASME Y14 American National Standard for Engineering Drawing and Related Documentation Practices.
+Your responsibilities as the designer include developing drawings that adhere to the ASME Y14 2009 American National Standard for Engineering Drawing and Related Documentation Practices.
 The foundation for a SolidWorks drawing is the Drawing template.
 Drawing size, drawing standards, units and other properties are defined in the Drawing template.

 Sheet formats contain the following: Border, Title block, Revision block, Company name, logo, SolidWorks Properties and Custom Properties.
 You are under time constraints to complete the project.
 Conserve drawing time.
-Create a custom Drawing template and Sheet format.
+Create a custom drawing template and sheet format.

-Perform the following tasks in this Chapter:
+Perform the following tasks in this chapter:

-- Modify Document Properties and create an empty C (ANSI) size Drawing template. - Import an AutoCAD drawing and save the drawing as a C-size Sheet format. - Add System Properties and Custom Properties to the Sheet format. - Create an A-ANSI-MM Drawing template.
+- Modify Document Properties and create an empty C-size (ANSI) drawing template. - Import an AutoCAD drawing and save the drawing as a C-size sheet format. - Add System Properties and Custom Properties to the sheet format. - Create an A-ANSI-MM drawing template.

-- Combine the empty drawing template and import the Sheet format to create the C-ANSI-MM Drawing template. - Generate an empty A (ANSI) size Drawing template. - Modify an existing SolidWorks A-size Sheet format.
+- Combine the empty drawing template and imported the sheet format to create the C-ANSI-MM drawing template. - Generate an empty A-size (ANSI) drawing template. - Modify an existing SolidWorks A-size sheet format.